10 best work vans in Australia (2026 update)

 Two workers near a dark grey parked VW Caddy van.

-The Volkswagen Caddy is one of the smaller options, but it’s still a great option for those who need a van with enough space to handle deliveries or tools for light trade work in the city.
+The Volkswagen Caddy is the smallest option on the list, but itโ€™s still a great choice for those who need a van with enough space to handle deliveries or tools for light work in the city.ย

-Offering up to 4.2m³ of cargo space, it’s a highly efficient vehicle for city driving.
-The payload capacity is moderate, but the Caddy is nimble and ideal for urban environments where parking and tight spaces are a concern.
-It’s also equipped with helpful features like lane assist and front assist
+With up to 4.2mยณ of cargo space, itโ€™s a highly efficient vehicle for city driving.
+The payload capacity is moderate, but the Caddy is nimble and ideal for driving on narrow streets set out by the first Europeans in Australia.
+If parking and tight spaces are a concern, the Caddy might be your best bet.
+Itโ€™s also equipped with helpful features like lane assist and front assist.ย

 Source: Volkswagen Australia